oracle/graal/truffle/docs/bytecode_dsl/UserGuide.md

 * Produces value: no
 * `beginFinallyTry` arguments: (`BytecodeLocal`)

 FinallyTry executes its `body`.
 After the execution finishes (either normally, exceptionally, or via a control flow operation like Return or Branch), the `handler` is executed.
-If the `body` finished exceptionally, the Truffle exception is stored in the given local; otherwise, the value of the local is null when the `handler` executes.
+If the `body` finished exceptionally, the Truffle exception is stored in the given local; otherwise, the value of the local is `null` when the `handler` executes.
 After executing the `handler`, if the `body` finished normally or exceptionally, control flow continues after the FinallyTry; otherwise, it continues where the control flow operation would have taken it (e.g., to a label that was branched to).
+This operation models the `try ... finally` construct in the Java language.

+Note the ordering of the child operations.
-This operation models the `try ... finally` construct in the Java language, but the user provides the finally handler as the first operation in order to simplify and speed up bytecode generation.
+The finally handler is the first operation in order to simplify and speed up bytecode generation.

 `FinallyTryNoExcept(handler, body)`
 * Produces value: no